RG-Invariant Symmetry Ratio for QCD: A Study of $U(1)_A$ and Chiral Symmetry Restoration: RGI symmetry ratio

 We introduce a renormalization-group invariant quantity that quantifies the degree of symmetry breaking in a quantum field theory.
-The construction relies on integrated spectral weights of Euclidean correlation functions for symmetry-related operators.
-Our measure, the \textit{symmetry strength parameter} $\kappa_{AB}$, provides a global, scale-free indicator of symmetry violation and will be applied later to chiral symmetry restoration in finite-temperature QCD.
+The construction relies on integrated spectral weights of Euclidean correlation functions (susceptibility) for symmetry-related operators.
+Our measure, the \textit{RGI symmetry ratio} $\kappa_{AB}$, provides a global, scale-free indicator of symmetry violation and will be applied later to $SU(2)_L \times SU(2)_R$ chiral symmetry and $U(1)_A$ symmetry restoration in finite-temperature QCD.

+A detailed derivation/discussion of the UV structure and the renormalization properties of the correlator and the susceptibilty is presented in Ref.~\cite{Chiu:2026upk}, which is summarized below.